-4.2 Drought Impact Assessment
+4.2 Drought Impact Assessment and Climate Change

 Castle Rock Water could experience a variety of drought-related impacts in the future, which may be similar to those experienced in the past.
 These possible impacts and level of severity are outlined in Table 6.
-The potential severity of many of these impacts could be significant depending on the magnitude and duration of the drought as well as how effectively the drought mitigation and response efforts reduce the impact.
+The potential severity of many of these impacts could be significant depending on the magnitude and duration of the drought, climate variability trends, and how effectively the drought mitigation and response efforts reduce the impact.